-There are lots of ways to finance your business, from credit cards and overdrafts to crowdfunding and angel investment, but a business loan might be the first option that springs to mind.
-They’re a relatively straightforward way to borrow and don’t involve giving up any equity in your business.
+There are lots of ways to finance your business, from company credit cards and overdrafts to crowdfunding and angel investment, but a business loan might be the first option that springs to mind.
+They’re a relatively straightforward way to borrow if you want to raise money to invest in your business and don’t involve giving up any equity.

 Business loans are a type of borrowing designed for commercial organisations rather than individuals that you usually pay back on a monthly basis.
 With a business loan you could: